shardeum/json-rpc-server/README.md

 These api are protected preventing general public to wiping out debug data to authenticate use `/authenticate/:passphrase`. `passphrase` is set in `config.ts` config file or within the system env variable.

-`/log/api-stats` this endpint emit the rpc interface call counts and avg tps along with a few a other information
+`/log/api-stats` this endpint emit the rpc interface call counts and avg tps along with a few a other information.
+This endpoint support query by time range. i.e `/log/api-stats?start={x}&end={x}`.
+The parameter value can be either `yyyy-mm-dd` or unix epoch in millisecond.
+(NOTE standard unix epoch is in seconds which does not work, it has to be in millisecond accuracy)

 `/log/api-stats-reset` this endpoint trigger the reseting of data that hold api perf stats.